 I like to describe moussaka as a Greek lasagna.

-How to Make Lentil Moussaka
+How To Make Lentil Moussaka

 Full details on how to make moussaka are in the recipe card below, but here are the basics:

-Roast Eggplant
+Roast eggplant

 - Cut the ends of your eggplants and discard (I find it’s easier to peel once the ends are cut off).
+Then peel the eggplants (you don’t have to get every last bit of peel off, some left is okay).

 - Cut into ½-inch rounds.

-Cook Spinach
+Cook spinach

-- Chop and lay to one side.
+- Chop and set aside.

 - Add minced mushrooms and cook those down.

-- Stir in tomato paste and seasonings.
+- Stir in tomato paste and seasonings and cook for a just a bit.

-- Stir in cooked lentils.
+- Add the cooked lentils.

-- Melt butter in a pot.
+- Melt butter in a saucepan.

 - Whisk in egg and egg yolks.